miniflux/website/src/docs/installation.md

 You must have Debian >= 8 or Ubuntu >= 16.04.
 When using the Debian package, the Miniflux daemon is supervised by systemd.

-1. Install Debian package: `dpkg -i miniflux_2.0.13_amd64.deb`
+1. Install the Debian package: `dpkg -i miniflux_2.0.13_amd64.deb`
-2. Check process status: `systemctl status miniflux`
-3. Define the environment variable `DATABASE_URL` if necessary
+2. Define the environment variable `DATABASE_URL` if necessary
-4. Run the SQL migrations: `miniflux -migrate`
+3. Run the SQL migrations: `miniflux -migrate`
-5. Create an admin user: `miniflux -create-admin`
+4. Create an admin user: `miniflux -create-admin`
+5. Customize your configuration file `/etc/miniflux.conf` if necessary
+6. Restart the process: `systemctl restart miniflux`
+7. Check the process status: `systemctl status miniflux`

 Note that you could also use the [Miniflux APT repository](howto.html#apt-repo) instead of downloading manually the Debian package.

+If you don't want to run the SQL migrations manually each time you upgrade Miniflux, set the environment variable: `RUN_MIGRATIONS=1` in `/etc/miniflux.conf`.

 <p class="info">
 Systemd reads the environment variables from the file <code>/etc/miniflux.conf</code>.